Goler T. Butcher: Influence on United States foreign policy on global hunger

 Later that year, "Butcher returned to Congress to explain why the U.S. should be more responsive to Africa's development."
 Butcher called Africa "the stepchildren of our foreign assistance program" and informed Congress of the minimizing AID assistance since 1962, but was encouraged by the "current $155 million in development assistance."
-During her address, Butcher outlined initiatives to "overcome hunger and malnutrition…[to train] personnel in agricultural skills… [to construct] the rural infrastructure necessary for delivery of inputs and information and the outward movement of produce… [to assist] in the development of educational systems [and to give] greater attention to the geographical allocation of our assistance in terms of common or interrelated problems among the countries of the continent…"
+During her address, Butcher outlined initiatives to "overcome hunger and malnutrition ... [to train] personnel in agricultural skills ... [to construct] the rural infrastructure necessary for delivery of inputs and information and the outward movement of produce ... [to assist] in the development of educational systems [and to give] greater attention to the geographical allocation of our assistance in terms of common or interrelated problems among the countries of the continent ..."

 Each fiscal year Butcher would "map out her imaginative programs and her vision of enlarging the role of AID in assistance programs in Africa" to the House Subcommittee.
-In 1979, Butcher noted that Africa was lagging "behind…the rest of the countries in the developing world."
+In 1979, Butcher noted that Africa was lagging "behind ... the rest of the countries in the developing world."
 She attributed this lag to the geographical isolation of Africa and the shortage of trained manpower, an area AID Africa specifically targeted.
 In order to avoid falling on deaf ears after her frequent testimonials, Butcher would tie U.S. incentives into reasons why the U.S. should focus on supporting Africa's development programs.
-Specifically, Butcher pointed out Africa possesses "substantial[ly] confirmed or highly probable deposits of important minerals."
+Specifically, Butcher pointed out that Africa possesses "substantial[ly] confirmed or highly probable deposits of important minerals."